Implicit Neural Representation-Based Continuous Single Image Super-Resolution: An Empirical Benchmark: Method

-The corresponding aggregated ranking $r_{m}$ for each model is then computed as: where $r_{m} \in \mathbb{N}$ denotes the rank of model $m$, and $R_{M} = \left\{ r_{m} | m \in M \right\}$ represents the complete ranking of all models, with a lower value indicating superior overall performance.
+where $r_{m} \in \mathbb{N}$ denotes the rank of model $m$, and $R_{M} = \left\{ r_{m} | m \in M \right\}$ represents the complete ranking of all models, with a lower value indicating superior overall performance.
 Similarly, to obtain rankings based on individual IQA metrics, we define $V_{m}^{d,s,t}$, where $t \in T$ represents the training recipe, and apply the same Borda count aggregation procedure to compute the ranks.
 Finally, we use $V_{m}^{d,s,q,t}$ with the same aggregation procedure, incorporating all datasets, scales, metrics, and training recipes, to obtain the comprehensive global model ranking.
+The proposed framework evaluates existing techniques and evaluation practices by aggregating performance across multiple IQA metrics and analyzing their sensitivity and robustness under varying training conditions.